Residence permit for spouses

 Copy of the skilled worker’s residence permit

-Employment contract of the specialist (including current salary certificates and employer confirmation)
+Employment contract of the specialist (including current salary statements and employer confirmation)

 Your own employment contract (if applicable)